Spyryto/ladyphp/readme.md

 ## Todo

-- ignore comments
-- simple command line API
+- nicer command line API
 - watchdog that converts all .lady files in directory to .php on the fly
 - plugin for text editors that does bidirectional conversion
 - PHP method that can include .lady files with `Lady::requireFile('path/file.lady')`